 The monthly premium for the Plan ("Premium") are amounts necessary to carry out the object and purpose of Iron Road and this Plan.
 These Premiums are paid to Iron Road by or on behalf of all Members, in the manner provided in this Plan.
 Payments to support Iron Road and the Plan are also made by the Company through agreements with the National Carriers Conference Committee and the Cooperating Railway Labor Organizations.

-Section 2 - Collection of Premiums and Coverage
+Section 2 - Payment of Premiums by a Pensioned Employee Member